 General-use HTTP URLs

-"Fingerprints" in these URLs are base16-encoded SHA1 hashes.
+Unless otherwise stated, "fingerprints" in these URLs are base16-encoded SHA1 hashes.

 The most recent v3 consensus should be available at: